-- 41(1) A member or proprietor may appeal an order of the discipline committee made pursuant to section 34 or 35 to the council. - (2) An appeal pursuant to this section may be made by serving the registrar with a notice of appeal within 30 days of the order. - (3) On hearing an appeal, the council may dismiss the appeal or vary the order of the discipline committee. - (4) A member or proprietor may appeal an order of the council made pursuant to this section to a judge of the court, and section 42 applies with any necessary modification.
+- 41(1) A member or proprietor may appeal the decision or any order of the discipline committee made pursuant to section 34 or 35 to the council. - (2) An appeal pursuant to this section may be made by serving the registrar with a notice of appeal within 30 days of the order. - (3) On hearing an appeal, the council may dismiss the appeal or vary the decision or order of the discipline committee. - (4) A member or proprietor may appeal a decision or order of the council made pursuant to this section to a judge of the court, and section 42 applies with any necessary modification.